saidie/redis-wavelettree/README.md

 The Wavelet Tree is a versatile data structure which provides some primitive operations over a sequence with less time and memory complexity and many useful applications has been found on top of it.
 See [Wavelet Tree - Wikipedia](https://en.wikipedia.org/wiki/Wavelet_Tree) for more detail and for further reference.

+## Notice

+This module is under development.
+Module interfaces, internal implementations and complexity could be changed in near future.

 ## Installation

 To build the module run